 British Sawflies website - an excellent and expanding resource covering most UK species

-ID Guide to Tenthredo Species - an excellent and detailed guide to the identification of UK Tenthredo sawflies from the Natural History Musem (free download)
+ID Guide to Tenthredo Species - a detailed guide to the identification of UK Tenthredo sawflies from the Natural History Musem (free download)

 If you know of other websites or books that you would recommend, do let us know: email@example.com